Qari Syed Sadaqat Ali

+He is also one of the official Quran readers at the Provincial Assembly of the Punjab's inaugural parliamentary sessions.

+One of his teachers was the renowned Sheikh Abdul Basit 'Abd us-Samad (1927 – 1988) of Egypt.

 Early life and career

 Qari Syed Sadaqat Ali was born in Pakistan.
 Qari Sadaqat started participating in local and international qiraat competitions (recitation of Quran competitions) at a very early age.
+He first recited the Quran on Radio Pakistan in 1966.
 He has appeared in 200 contests and won many international Qiraat competitions.